surfliner/surfliner-mirror/lark/README.md

 application behavior is triggered by listeners observing this log via [`dry-events`][dry-events].

+The storage backend for Event Log is [`PostgreSQL`][postgres].
+The  valkyrie `postgres` adapter is configured for Lark event_adapter.
+But it can store in memory by setting the `EVENT_ADAPTER` env variable (choose `sql` or `memory`) before startup.

+For non-trivial development tasks, it's advisable to setup and configure Postgres in the development environment.
+The easiest way to do this is to use the included Docker Compose configuration; see [Running with Docker][#running-with-docker].

+If you want to run Postgres directly on your local system, you'll need to setup Postgres and point Lark to it by setting env variable `POSTGRES_DB`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_HOST`.

 The specification for this log, including details about event types and their semantics, is given in [`EVENT_LOG.md`][event-log]